joeybaker/hihat/README.md

 # hihat <sub>![logo](img/logo-thumb.png)</sub>

+## THIS IS A SIMPLE FORK
+This fork uses a fork of watchify that prevents EMFILE warnings.
+It is meant to keep parity with upstream.

 ![hihat](http://i.imgur.com/Sqpbjzl.gif)

 > local Node/Browser development with Chrome DevTools

 Runs a source file in a Chrome DevTools process.
 Saving the file will reload the tab.

 This is useful for locally unit testing browser code with the full range of Web APIs (WebGL, WebAudio, etc).
 It provides access to profiling, debugger statements, network requests, and so forth.

 It can also be used to develop typical Node projects, or as a generic [Node REPL](#repl).
 For example, instead of using [nodemon](https://www.npmjs.com/package/nodemon) during development, you can use `hihat` to make use of a debugger.